Dual role of core electrons in electronic friction

 The rt-TDDFT calculations were performed using the plane-wave pseudopotential based INQ/QB@LL program~\cite{andrade2021inq,draeger2017massively}.
-The Be host was modeled as a \(5 \times 6 \times 3\) hexagonal close-packed supercell containing 180 Be atoms.
-A Be projectile was introduced at a threefold hollow site and propagated through the host at constant velocity \(v\), while the host atoms were frozen to isolate pure electronic stopping process.
+The Be host was modeled as a \(5 \times 6 \times 3\) hexagonal close-packed supercell containing 180 Be atoms in periodic boundary conditions, on a unit cell defined by $a=b=$ 2.285 \AA, $c=$ 3.585 \AA, and $\alpha=\beta=90^{\circ}$ and $\gamma=120^{\circ}$.
+A Be projectile was introduced at a threefold hollow site and propagated through the host at constant velocity \(v\), while the host atoms were frozen to isolate the pure electronic stopping process.
 All the electrons, core and valence, were considered explicitly, and a norm-conserving Vanderbilt pseudopotential~\cite{hamann2013optimized} was used to remove the potential singularity at nuclear positions.
 Exchange-correlation effects were treated using the Perdew-Burke-Ernzerhof generalized gradient approximation~\cite{perdew1996generalized}.
 The KS wavefunctions were expanded in a basis of plane waves of kinetic energy up to 50 Ry and explicitly propagated in time, using \(\Gamma\)-point sampling. \(\mathcal{S}_\text{e}\) was determined from a linear fit of total energy versus projectile displacement.

-Although direct experimental data for Be ions in Be are unavailable, existing low-velocity experimental \(\mathcal{S}_\text{e}\) data for other ion projectiles in Be \cite{brunner1980stopping,santry1980stopping,wrean1994total,neuwirth1975electronic,santry1991measured,santry1992measured,chu1968range} provide useful reference for validation.
+Although direct experimental data for Be ions in Be are unavailable, existing low-velocity experimental \(\mathcal{S}_\text{e}\) data for other ion projectiles in Be \cite{brunner1980stopping,santry1980stopping,wrean1994total, neuwirth1975electronic,santry1991measured,santry1992measured,chu1968range} provide useful reference for validation.
 Our calculation results are reasonably located between the reported values for Li in Be~ \cite{neuwirth1975electronic} and C in Be~ \cite{santry1991measured}.
 The low-velocity experimental values of \(\mathcal{S}_\text{e}/v\), i.e., the friction coefficient, are plotted against the atomic number \(Z_1\) in the inset of Fig.~\ref{fig1}, with our friction coefficient for Be (marked as a red pentagram) lying well within what expected from interpolation following the observed linear behavior for the shown $Z_1$ range \footnote{The $Z_1^2$ dependence expected from linear response is known to be modified by non-linear effects giving rise to, e.g., the well-known $Z_1$ oscillations with a first maximum normally at higher $Z_1$ values than the ones presented.}.

 To elucidate the impact of core electrons on energy dissipation, two representative trajectories were considered: a high-symmetry hyper-channeling path along the \(c\) axis and a random-equivalent off-channeling trajectory~\cite{kononov2023trajectory}.
 These choices represent two physical limits: the former minimizes core-core overlap thereby isolating valence-dominated interactions, whereas the latter provides a realistic account of the strong interactions encountered in close collision events affecting the core regions.
 The contrast between these trajectories enables a direct quantification of core-level contributions to \(\mathcal{S}_\text{e}\).